killerbee1998/veilig/README.md

 5. store/displayPass -> Path to display user password.
 2 arguments in body( token: jwt token gained from login, key: jwt key gained from login)
 Wrong/Empty tokens and keys result in PASSWORD DISPLAY ERROR

+6. store/delPass -> Path to delete user password.
+3 arguments in body( token: jwt token gained from login, key: jwt key gained from login, store_id: store_id of password to be deleted)
+Wrong/Empty tokens and keys result in PASSWORD DELETETION ERROR

 **Flag Descriptions:**